2023 Guildford Borough Council election: Boundary changes

 The boundary changes resulted in the abolition of Holy Trinity, Friary & St Nicolas and Christchurch wards in the town centre.
 St Nicolas was split off to become a new single-member ward.
 A new three-member Castle ward replaced most of Holy Trinity ward, and a new three-member ward named Stoke replaced most of the Friary area of Friary & St Nicolas ward.
-The area covered by the former Christchurch ward was split between the new Stoke and Castle wards and also between Burpham and Merrow wards, the latter of which were both expanded in the direction of the town centre.
+The area covered by the former Christchurch ward was split between the new Stoke and Castle wards and also between Burpham and Merrow wards, the latter two of which were both expanded in the direction of the town centre.
 Elsewhere in the town the ward formerly known as Stoke kept the same boundaries but was renamed as Bellfields & Slyfield with the 'Stoke' name being transferred to the new town centre ward.
 The ward of Stoughton was split into Stoughton North and Stoughton South, both two-member wards.
 Westborough ward had its boundary with Onslow adjusted to follow the A3 and the railway line, and also had its boundary with Stoughton South adjusted to largely follow the Aldershot Road.
 Onslow had its boundary with Stoke and St Nicolas adjusted to follow Farnham Road and the railway line.